 According to this scenario, we would therefore be moving towards clearing land that is currently uncultivated but arable?

-In fact, the real "water problem" on Earth is demographic growth, which is occurring mainly in sub-Saharan Africa.
+In fact, the real 'water problem' on Earth is population growth, which is occurring mainly in sub-Saharan Africa.
 The world's population is expected to grow to 9.77 billion by 2050.
 All continents are stabilising except Africa, where the population is expected to reach 2.5 billion in 2050 (up from 1 billion in 2000) and to double again by 2100.
 But many African countries believe that their demography is their strength!
-Yet they will not be able to feed themselves without massive imports, even though these countries are located in highly watered areas.
+Yet they will not be able to feed themselves without massive imports, despite the fact that these countries are located in highly watered areas.
 This situation is due to underdevelopment (insufficient agricultural production, lack of dams, absence of irrigation channels, etc.).
 Native populations do little to develop their land.
-They do not modify their environment by, for example, building dams, which would enable them to get through annual periods of drought, or those caused by reduced rainfall as a result of climate change.
-And for good reason: they don't have the financial resources to do so.
+They do not modify their environment by, for example, building dams, which would enable them to get through annual droughts, or those caused by reduced rainfall as a result of climate change.
+And for good reason: they don't have the financial resources.
 This is where international solidarity must step in to finance the most appropriate technical solutions.
 Otherwise, there will be only one alternative left to people: to move within their own continent or to other continents!

-To cope with this demographic explosion, but also to deal with changes in eating habits in certain countries, the challenge of this century is to build the facilities needed to provide water for irrigation, while minimising their environmental impact.
-We also need to create stocks of food and cereals to be able to cope with dry years, or even a series of deficit years, during which global agricultural production will be insufficient to feed everyone.
+To cope with this demographic explosion, but also to counter the changes in eating habits in certain countries, the challenge of this century is to build the facilities that are essential to have water for irrigation, while minimising their environmental impact.
+We also need to create stocks of food and cereals to be able to cope with dry years, or even a series of deficit years, during which global agricultural production will be insufficient to feed everyone...

 For domestic water, whose needs are negligible compared to agricultural water (for example, in France, we use 50 m3 per year of drinking water per inhabitant, compared with 1,700 m3 to feed ourselves), so the problem is not one of quantity, but of transport and quality, and therefore of water supply and treatment infrastructures.
-The world will never run out of domestic water if it builds these infrastructures in time.
-For example, the city of Windhoek (population 350,000), Namibia's capital in the middle of the desert, has been supplied with water for 30 years by a dam and an 800 km-long pipeline, as well as by recycling its treated wastewater.
+The planet will never run out of domestic water if it builds these infrastructures in time.
+For example, the city of Windhoek (350,000 inhabitants), the capital of Namibia in the middle of the desert, has been supplied with water for 30 years by a dam and an 800 km long pipeline, as well as by recycling its treated waste water...

 Oman.
 The oases are irrigated by canals called falaj.

-In 2050, to feed everyone on the current diet, we would need 11,000 km3 of water/per year.
-This is possible if deficit countries have the means to buy their food from exporting countries, and if the latter agree to produce more than they need.
+In 2050, to feed everyone on the current diet, we would need 11,000 km of land.3 This is possible if deficit countries have the means to buy their food from exporting countries, and if the latter agree to produce more than they need.
 If meat consumption accelerates, it will take 13,000 km3/per year.
 These 11,000 to 13,000 km3/per year will be divided between rain-fed and irrigated agriculture: yields and cultivated areas will have to be increased everywhere.
 But more rain-fed agriculture means clearing land, and more irrigation means building dams.
-In fact, many reservoirs will have to be built around the world on sites that are not yet equipped, and these will also be used to produce energy, consumption of which is also increasing exponentially.
-It is true that the construction of dams has serious environmental consequences, and that Western public opinion is often opposed to them, on the grounds of the protection of populations that may have to be relocated, the drowning of valley ecosystems, and the modification of the hydrological regime of rivers downstream, with certain harmful ecological consequences, etc. But if the population of the planet is constantly increasing, shouldn't we still try to feed it at all costs?
+In fact, many reservoirs will have to be built around the world on sites that are not yet equipped, which will also be used to produce energy, consumption of which is also increasing exponentially.
+It's true that the construction of dams has serious environmental consequences, and that Western public opinion is often opposed to them, on the grounds of protecting populations that may have to be relocated, flooding valley ecosystems, changing the hydrological regime of rivers downstream, with certain harmful ecological consequences, etc. But if the planet's population never stops growing, shouldn't we try to feed it at all costs?
 And in the least harmful way?
-It's all very well for Westerners to oppose the construction of dams in developing countries, knowing that theirs were built a long time ago: every American has several thousand cubic metres of water at his disposal stored in a dam, a Frenchman just under 1000 m3, and an African...
-3 m3 !
+It's all very well for Westerners to oppose the construction of dams in developing countries, knowing that theirs were built a long time ago: each American has several thousand cubic metres of water stored in a dam, while a Frenchman has just under 1,000 cubic metres.3and an African... measuring 3 m3 !
 Dams are certainly not a miracle solution, and are decried by environmentalists, but sometimes you have to choose between two evils.

 Sudan.
 Bayuda desert.
 The animals are watered in a clay tank next to a well.